coldclimate/omnomfrickinnom/_posts/2018-01-08-airfry-porksuper-green-sauce.markdown

 * The zest of 1 lemon
 * A tablesoon of Djon mustard
 * A tablespoon of capers
-* Half a tablespoon of capers
+* Half a tablespoon of garlic
 * About 3 tablespoons of olive oil, maybe a few more
 * 6 anchovies